-Old Bessie loves water
+Old Bessie loves water.

 Did you know that about half of America’s water usage goes toward raising animals for food?
 One pound of beef requires 1,800 gallons of water (1)!
 That’s right!
 Old Bessie drinks up three Olympic swimming pools during her lifespan.
 Today’s modernized water cycle has an incredible impact on the planet.
 After Bessie drinks and excretes it, it gets transported, purified and transported again and again.
-Meanwhile, water usage per pound for most plants, especially scientifically developed seed and legume crops is a fraction of that.
+Meanwhile, water usage per pound for most plants, especially scientifically developed seed, and legume crops is a fraction of that.

 When a quarter pounder is equivalent to a 4-hour long shower, it makes sense to consider some smarter alternatives.

-Addressing the sustainability of our eating habits is simpler, less obvious way to make an even bigger difference, every single day.
+Addressing the sustainability of our eating habits is a simpler, less obvious way to make an even bigger difference, every single day.